jcarenza67/Hallways/README.md

 * 12:00: going to be decorating the rest of the day.
 * 12:56: reimporting assets to see if it fixes missing prefab scripts
 * 1:30: adding more props to the scene
+* 2:00: added a good amount of props to the scene.
+Going to add more.

 # License